harrist4/pi-announcements/README.md

 The `announcements-watcher.service` service launches `announcements-watcher.sh`, which runs an infinite loop.

 Within that loop:
+* It monitors both the inbox directory and the live directory.
+* For the inbox:
   * `announcements-watcher.sh` checks for fresh files in the inbox, calculating a checksum of the filenames, ignoring any text files.
   * When a different checksum is calculated, the time is noted.
   * If no relevant files are present the loop continues.
-* If the "last change" time exceeds the QUIET_SECONDS setting then it's time to process the files
+  * If the "last change" time exceeds the QUIET_SECONDS setting then it's time to process the files:
     * Remove the `_READY.txt` file
     * Create the `_PROCESSING.txt` file with timestamp
     * Run `convert_all.sh`
-  * Restart the `announcements-slideshow.service` service to pick up the changed slides
     * Create the `_READY.txt` file with results
+* For the live directory:
+  * Checksums are calculated each loop.
+  * When changes are detected, the time is noted.
+  * Once changes remain stable for QUIET_SECONDS, the slideshow is restarted automatically.

 ### Scheduling the Display
 The `announcements-display.service` service launches `announcements-display.sh`, which runs an infinite loop.